zouchanggan/ZeroWrt-Action/README_EN.md

 ## Firmware instructions
 - Compiled based on native OpenWrt 24.10, default management address 10.0.0.1 Default password: password
+- Passswall/Openclash-SmartDNS-AdguardHome is enabled by default and you can experience perfect domestic and international traffic distribution without any settings.
+You can log in to the terminal and enter ZeroWrt to pop up the ZeroWrt option menu.
+Enter 6.
+One-click settings to switch between SmartDNS or MosDNS.
 - Switch Uhttpd to Nginx
 - The built-in ZeroWrt option menu facilitates users to set OprnWrt
 - The wan port firewall is turned on by default